Cyberduck

 Cons

-Q: What are the system requirements for Cyberduck?
+What are the best alternatives to Cyberduck?

 What is Cyberduck?